Understanding food labelling

 Best before dates:

-- Best before dates appear on a range of dried, tinned and frozen foods.
+- Best before dates appear on a wide range of dried, tinned and frozen foods.
 The best before date will only be accurate if food is stored in accordance with the packaging instructions.

 - Understanding 'best before' and 'use by' dates - on the Food Standards Agency (FSA) website